-From the ground the cedar shakes on this home in Coconut Grove looked pretty good.
+From the ground the new cedar shakes on this home in Coconut Grove looked pretty good.
 That all changed once on the roof.
 We were called because there were leaks in the three small flat roofs incorporated into this big, steep, detailed system.
 This was of great concern because WE had re-roofed all three flats before the shakes were installed.
 WE would have installed the shakes had our bid not been too high, according to the General Contractor.
 He said they would do the shakes “in house”.

 She asked us in and pointed up.
 There was the most beautiful open-beam, stained and urethaned, Dade County Pine tongue and groove cathedral ceiling I’d ever seen.
 Except for the hundreds of nails protruding through it, that is.
 “Have you paid them?” my boss asked.
 “No”, she said.
 “DON’T!” we said.
 Fixing the GC’s mistakes on the flat roofs without comment to the owner would’ve been only right but there was no cover for this.
 “Call your lawyer.
 This whole ceiling is ruined”, fumed my boss.
 Then she motioned toward a door and said, “The master bedroom is vaulted, too. . .”

 Competent Miami roofers check each home for exposed ceilings during the estimate and, when present, take note and make the necessary adjustments.
-So, how do you find these competent Miami roofers?
-That’s for another article.
+So, how do you find competent Miami roofers?
+That’s another article.

 Just Follow the Bull